vPeteWalker/EraComboBootcamp/deploy_mssql/deploy_mssql.rst

 #.
 Click **Register** to begin ingesting the database server into Era.

 #.
-Select **Operations** from the dropdown menu to monitor the progress.
+Select **Operations** from the drop-down menu to monitor the progress.
 This process should take approximately 5 minutes.

    .. figure:: images/13.png